Here is when Texas Chainsaw Massacre (2022) is released, cast, trailer and how to watch

-Horror legend Leatherface is back, as the mass murdering maniac returns to wage war on humanity with his iconic chainsaw.
+Chuck, Michael Myers and Ghostface move aside, it’s time for horror legend Leatherface to make his comeback.

-It has been almost 50 years since the original 1974 slasher flick The Texas Chainsaw Massacre terrified audiences across the globe with its blood splattering gore, and now he’s back for more - via Netflix.
+That’s right, the mass murdering maniac is returning to wage war on humanity with his iconic chainsaw after almost 50 years.

-For slasher fans, there has perhaps never been a better time for franchise reboots, with fellow horror icons Ghostface and Michael Myers making recent successful big screen returns in Scream (2022) and Halloween Kills respectively.
+The original 1974 slasher flick The Texas Chainsaw Massacre terrified audiences across the globe on its release, with blood splattering gore shocking audiences across the globe, and now it is getting a highly anticipated sequel - via Netflix.

 And this time ‘the face of madness’ will be back for more blood via streaming giant Netflix, as producers Legendary Pictures opt to place the scare-ride onto the platform, rather than a choosing a standard cinematic release.